story by Ryan Saylor

 TRAUMA SYSTEM SUPPORT

-While some may genuinely want to believe that the rate of smokers has gone down, the speculation by Wheeler and Darrow leaves open other possibilities.
+While some may genuinely want to believe that the rate of smokers has gone down, the open speculation by Wheeler and Darrow leaves open other possibilities.
 Seeing tax revenue flee the state of Arkansas could have a negative impact on services that rely on the tobacco tax revenue for funding.

 One of those is the trauma system established across the state.